Apostle Paul's First Visit to Corinth

 Aquila and Priscilla's names have a Roman form, and we may conjecture that they were brought into some connection with a Roman family, similar to that which we have supposed to have existed in the case of Apostle Paul himself.
 We find they were on the present occasion forced to leave Rome, and we notice that they are afterwards addressed (Romans 16:3) as residing there again, so that it is reasonable to suppose that the metropolis was their stated residence.

 Aquila and Priscilla frequently traveled.
 We trace them on the Asiatic coast on two distinct occasions, separated by a wide interval of time.
 First, before their return to Italy (Acts 18:18, 26, 1Corinthians 16:19), and again, shortly before the martyrdom of Apostle Paul (2Timothy 4:19), we find them at Ephesus.
-From the manner in which they are referred to as having Christian meetings in their houses, both at Ephesus and Rome (Romans 16:3, 1Corinthians 16:19), we should be inclined to conclude that they were possessed of some considerable wealth.

 The trade at which Priscilla and Aquila labored, or which at least they superintended, at Corinth was the manufacture of tents.
 The demand for tents must have been continual in that age of traveling, while the cilicium, or hair-cloth, of which they were made, could easily be procured at every large town in the Levant.

-Preaching the truth
+Preaching the Truth

 The Biblical Sabbath (Acts 18:4) was, and still is, a day of rest.
 From sunset Friday to Saturday, the Jews (and later converted Christians) of Corinth laid aside their tent-making and their other trades, and, amid the derision of their Gentile neighbors, assembled to worship God.